Lacrosse Drills

 Cone Dodge Series

 Set four cones in a line ten yards apart.
-Player runs the cones executing a different dodge at each one: split, roll, face, and split again.
-Coach watches for hand position, head position, and whether the dodger commits to the move with full speed.
-The baseline dodge drill at the 10U level because it isolates the dodge mechanics without a live defender.
+The player runs the cones executing a different dodge at each one: split, roll, face, and split again.
+The baseline dodge drill at the 10U level because it isolates dodge mechanics without a live defender.

 1v1 from X

-Attackman starts at X (behind the goal) with the ball; defender plays him.
-Attackman drives to either pipe and finishes inside or feeds out.
-Run for ten minutes at varsity practice.
-The most common 1v1 in modern lacrosse because high school and college defenses force most attackmen to dodge from X rather than from up top.
+The attackman starts at X (behind the goal) with the ball; a defender plays him.
+The attackman drives to either pipe and finishes inside or feeds out.
+The most common 1v1 in modern lacrosse because defenses force most attackmen to dodge from X rather than from up top.

 1v1 Top-Side

-Midfielder dodges from up top against a single defender.
-Attacker has to beat the defender's feet to either side and release a shot or feed before the slide arrives.
-Coach times the dodge from first move to release and tracks make percentage.
+A midfielder dodges from up top against a single defender.
+The attacker has to beat the defender's feet to either side and release a shot or feed before the slide arrives.
 A 12U-and-up drill.

 Roll-Dodge to Finish

-Attacker drives down the alley, rolls back into the open space when the defender overplays the top-side, and finishes inside.
-Coach watches for whether the roll is tight (one cradle step) or wide (multiple steps that give the slide time to arrive).
-The roll dodge sits alongside the split and the face dodge as one of the frequently used moves at the high school level when an attacker needs to attack the defender's hips after an initial drive.
+The attacker drives down the alley, rolls back into the open space when the defender overplays the top-side, and finishes inside.
+Used at the high school level when an attacker needs to attack the defender's hips after an initial drive.

 Beat the Pole

-Offensive player works against a long-pole defender (a long stick used by close defenders and long stick midfielders, generally 52-72 inches in modern rules).
-Builds the read of how to beat the longer reach, the angle of attack, and the awareness of stick checks before they arrive.
-The drill that bridges short-stick midfielder reps to game-day dodges against varsity poles.
+An offensive player works against a long-pole defender (a long stick used by close defenders and long stick midfielders, generally 52-72 inches in modern rules).
+Bridges short-stick midfielder reps to game-day dodges against varsity poles.
 A 14U-and-up drill.

 Defense Drills